 Sometime around 1000 A.D.
 The mercenary William is part of a group of Westerners that have travelled into China in search of rumours of black powder (gunpowder).
 They are attacked by a fierce creature but manage to send it over a cliff, not before William cuts off its hand.
 He and Tovar are the only members of the party to survive the attack.
 They then arrive at a section of the Great Wall and are taken prisoner by the military guard The Nameless Order who are suspicious of them but fascinated by the hand.
 As they are sent away to their cells, the wall comes under attack by the horde of the creatures, the legendary Tao Tie that return every sixty years.
 The Chinese have created elaborate methods of defence to fight them off.
 William redeems their reputation by wading into combat and killing several of the creatures.
 He lends his support to the defence, realising that the magnetic stone he carries may offer a means to defeat the creatures.
 Then however it is discovered that the creatures have burrowed under the wall and are now heading en masse towards the capital.

 In recent years, Chinese cinema has been making huge gains.
 With Crouching Tiger, Hidden Dragon (2000), Chinese filmmakers realised there was a market for their product.
-One of the first directors to jump aboard this new wave was Zhang Yimou who made Hero (2002) and House of Flying Daggers (2004), both Wu Xia epics made with extraordinary visual flourish.
+One of the first directors to jump aboard this new wave was Zhang Yimou who made Hero (2002) and House of Flying Daggers (2004), both Wu Xia epics made with extraordinary visual flourish, as well as Shadow (2018), a further Wu Xia made subsequent to this.
 Other Chinese filmmakers have followed with the likes of The Monkey King (2014) and sequel, Zhongkui: Snow Girl and the Dark Crystal (2015) and League of Gods (2016), among others, all of which show Chinese cinema building on an increasingly confident employment of massive budgets, CGI effects and certainty of their own domestic market (even if the films in question have met with mixed box-office in Western release).

 That said, The Great Wall is co-produced by a Chinese studio, has a Chinese production crew, is partially shot in Mandarin and features a substantially Chinese cast.
 On the other hand, though it has a Chinese director in Zhang Yimou, he was only the second choice after the film was originally to be made by Edward Zwick who has made other period-set works such as Glory (1989), Legends of the Fall (1994) and The Last Samurai (2003).
 The film attracted some negative pre-release press for its perceived whitewashing – a historic drama about China that writes Matt Damon in as a white man who saves China (although many critics rescinded these claims after seeing the film).

 The film here opens much more quietly than you would expect but when it comes to the Tao Tie assault on the wall fifteen minutes in, Zhang Yimou leaves our mutual jaws dropped on the floor.
 We have astonishing scenes where the defending army fire massive fireballs and a sea of coloured arrows down against the oncoming horde of monsters; images of warrior women in blue armour bungee-jumping off the top of the wall to attack the monsters from above with spears; slits in the wall that open to extend giant shears to scythe the monsters in two; scenes with Matt Damon in furious hand-to-hand combat with the monsters.